Mitral Valve Regurgitation - Medications

 chronic MR, you probably won't need medicines unless you have symptoms.

 chronic and severe MR who also have an enlarged, abnormally functioning

 left ventricle may not benefit from mitral valve

-surgery and are often treated with medicines to relieve their symptoms.
+surgery and are often treated with medicines to try to relieve their symptoms.

 Depending on the severity of their MR, some older people may also be treated

-with medicines because they may be at greater risk for developing complications
+with medicines because they may not be good candidates for surgery.
+That's because they are at greater risk for developing complications

 stabilize your condition until you can have surgery to replace or repair the